basp/linie/README.md

 comparers can also be cached since you will only need one of them for each type and they are thread safe because they have no mutable state.

-Approximate equality is supported for the following types:
+Approximate equality using local epsilon is supported for the following types:

 * `Point2`
 * `Point3`